 The difficulty of selling insurance on social networks

-The problem that happens to most insurance companies is that they use social networks solely for sales, without first providing educational or informative content that builds trust.
+The problem that happens to most insurance companies is that they use social networks solely for sales, without first providing educational or informative content that generates trust.
 The effect this has on potential customers is obvious: they run away.

 In addition, social networks are often used without first stopping to think about whether the target audience is there, in what tone you should communicate with them, what post formats they might like best (photos, videos, infographics…).
-Before posting any publication, it is necessary to carry out a preliminary study, observing whether 100% of your target is there or only a part of it, what frequency you think will be the most appropriate…
+Before posting any publication, it is necessary to carry out a previous study, observing if 100% of your target is there or only a part of it, what frequency you think will be the most appropriate…

 Best social networks to sell insurance